gcamargo01/R2/README.md

 Some years ago I was trying to make an easier approach to distributed systems based on microservices modules, linked in a pipeline and deployed by the container.
 This idea incorporates the best of both worlds:
- - Extreme simplicity, full performance, diagnostics, full re-usable modules in a java standalone application.
+ - Extremely simplicity, full performance, diagnostics, full re-usable modules in a java standalone application.
  - The powe of the container: High availability, Hot deploy, Multiple versions of the same objects running together.